New India (newspaper): Overview

-Activities and Political stance
+Activities and political stance

 New India was a pro Indian freedom newspaper, which simultaneously worked as a mouthpiece for the views of its founder Dr. Annie Besant.
-During and after the First world war, the return to Gandhi to India, the involvement of Indian masses in the Indian freedom struggle (which until then had generally remained a topic of discussion only for the English speaking upper class Indians) and the vociferous involvement of Bipin Chandra Pal, Bal Gangadhar Tilak, Lala Lajpat Rai, Gopal Krishna Gokhale, Motilal Nehru, Jawaharlal Nehru and others, the Indian freedom struggle began to gather momentum in places other than Delhi, Calcutta and Bombay.
+During and after the First World War, the return to Gandhi to India, the involvement of Indian masses in the Indian freedom struggle (which until then had generally remained a topic of discussion only for the English speaking upper class Indians) and the vociferous involvement of Bipin Chandra Pal, Bal Gangadhar Tilak, Lala Lajpat Rai, Gopal Krishna Gokhale, Motilal Nehru, Jawaharlal Nehru and others, the Indian freedom struggle began to gather momentum in places other than Delhi, Calcutta and Bombay.
 In 1914, Besant vocalized the idea of the inclusion of more Indians in making decisions related to India at a political and economic level.
 She called this freedom 'Home Rule', similar to the home rule movement in Ireland.

-She began to be active in the Indian National Congress, as a delegate as well as a member of various committees.
-In 1915, in a meeting in Bombay, she explained her plan for the establishment of the Home Rule League.
-This work intensified in 1916, as people began to eagerly read the 'New India' for news of the progress of the Indian freedom movement and to read Dr Besant's editorials in the paper.
-At that time, popular English newspapers like The Times of India used to usually publish pro-British news to cater to its primarily pro colonial advertisers and readers.
-Hence there was an urgent need to have English language newspapers that could publish news related to the Indian freedom struggle and the people involved in it.
-New India's readers thus consisted mainly of the educated English speaking middle and upper class Indians as well as foreigners sympathetic to the cause of India's freedom.
+Regular columnists in New India's first decade included S. S. Setlur.